JackBegay/John-the-Ripper/README.md

 ![Screenshot 2025-04-30 114525](https://github.com/user-attachments/assets/c5f088d7-fdb8-40be-9424-febe724963b7)
 ![Screenshot 2025-04-30 115410](https://github.com/user-attachments/assets/a7999afe-4fef-46af-9dcf-9d09d078e1b4)

 6.Lastly I made manually added a few users with some basic and some more difficult passwords.
-The basic passwords were only one word and used no numbers, while the advanced ones used multiple words were at least 10 characters long.
+The basic passwords were only one word, while the advanced ones used multiple words were at least 10 characters long.
 All of my one word passwords were cracked in a few minutes using the rockyou.txt wordlist, while the advanced ones lasted almost 30 minutes without being cracked.
 ![Screenshot 2025-04-30 140122](https://github.com/user-attachments/assets/7be68407-66bd-4f1d-8001-efa36f66333c)